sourcemeta/jsontoolkit/README.markdown

 Documentation
 -------------

-JSON Toolkit provides a set of functions under the `sourcemeta::jsontoolkit` namespace that are included as follows:
+JSON Toolkit provides a set of (mostly `inline`) functions under the `sourcemeta::jsontoolkit` namespace that are included as follows:

 ```c++
 #include <jsontoolkit/json.h>